drduh/YubiKey-Guide/README.md

 - Unplug YubiKey, disconnect or reboot.
 - Log back in to Windows, open a WSL console and enter `ssh-add -l` - you should see nothing.
-- Plug in YubiKey, enter the same command, you should see your ssh key.
+- Plug in YubiKey, enter the same command to display the ssh key.
-- Log in to your remote host, you should have the pinentry dialog asking for the YubiKey pin.
+- Log in to the remote host, you should have the pinentry dialog asking for the YubiKey pin.
-- On your remote host, type `ssh-add -l` - if you see your ssh key, that means forwarding works!
+- On the remote host, type `ssh-add -l` - if you see the ssh key, that means forwarding works!

 **Note** Agent forwarding may be chained through multiple hosts - just follow the same [protocol](#remote-host-configuration) to configure each host.

 # Troubleshooting

 - If you don't understand some option - read `man gpg`.

-- If you encounter problems connecting to YubiKey with GPG - try unplugging and re-inserting your YubiKey, and restarting the `gpg-agent` process.
+- If you encounter problems connecting to YubiKey with GPG - try unplugging and re-inserting YubiKey, and restarting the `gpg-agent` process.

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.